 The hiring pressure isn't going to ease.
 Demographic gaps, sponsor restructuring, and the geographic shift of clinical trials all push in the same direction: medical companies need to hire across borders faster than entity setup allows, inside regulatory envelopes that make misclassification risky.
 Employer of Record is how most of them are solving it for the roles where it fits, with clear eyes about where it does not.

-If you are evaluating EOR for a healthcare, life-sciences, or digital-health workforce, the most useful next step is a specific conversation about country coverage, payroll model, and regulated-industry onboarding — not a generic demo.
+If you are evaluating Employer of Record services for a medical, life-sciences, or digital-health workforce, the most useful next step is a specific conversation about country coverage, payroll model, and regulated-industry onboarding, not a generic demo.
 Borderless AI's healthcare team is built for that conversation.